Program style: hands-on, traditional lecture, and individualized instruction

 Why choose Business Economics at SHU?

-All courses are small and taught by prominent faculty who are internationally recognized scholars and experts with a passion for teaching.
+All courses have small class sizes and are taught by prominent faculty who are internationally recognized scholars and experts with a passion for teaching.
 For the principles courses, class sizes are capped at 32 students while higher level courses are capped at 26 students.
+The economics faculty members are a group of scholars, practitioners and board members.
+They are committed to providing the knowledge and skills required to pursue a career in economics.
+The faculty research and publish on microeconomics, macroeconomics, health economics, labor markets and financial markets and have extensive professional experience at corporations, banks, and governmental institutions in the United States, Europe and Asia.
 In recent years, the Economics professors have received several grants for prominent organizations such as CME group and others.
 As a contribution to your marketability in today’s job market, the Business Economics program integrates theory and practice.
 We provide the course work, knowledge, networking, tools and internships to help you pursue a wide-range of business careers.
 Our interns and graduates are consistently cited for their strong preparation, knowledge, technical skills and ability to work effectively in teams.

 The major also offers students the ability to learn in the Problem-based Learning (PBL) Lab, an experiential learning program designed to expose students to real-world business problems requiring real-time applied solutions.
 In this lab, local businesses provide real projects for our students to complete.
 Projects range from consulting, marketing, analysis, research, pricing, economic impact studies, branding and product development.
 The program is designed to mutually benefit our students and the local business community, by providing high-quality business solutions to some of today’s complex business problems.